CodeYourFuture/syllabus/docs/js-core-1/preparation.md

 2. Install Homebrew, which is a package manager for MacOS.
 Copy and paste the following command into your terminal: `/usr/bin/ruby -e "$(curl -fsSL https://raw.githubusercontent.com/Homebrew/install/master/install)"`
 3. Ensure that you have succesfully installed Homebrew by typing `brew -v` in your terminal - you should get an output that says something like "`Homebrew <version number>`"
 4. Install NodeJS and npm by typing `brew install node`
-5. Check that you have successfully installed NodeJS by ensuring that the following command returns "v13.8.0": `node -v`
+5. Check that you have successfully installed NodeJS by ensuring that the following command returns a version number e.g. "v13.8.0"
+   - `node -v`
-6. Check that you have successfully installed npm by ensuring that the following command returns "6.13.6": `npm -v`
+6. Check that you have successfully installed npm by ensuring that the following command returns a version number e.g. "6.13.6"
+   - `npm -v`

 ## On Ubuntu

 1. Type ctrl + alt + T to open up the terminal
-2. Install NodeJS and npm by copying and pasting the following into the terminal: `sudo apt-get install curl && curl -sL https://deb.nodesource.com/setup_13.x | sudo -E bash - && sudo apt-get install nodejs`
+2. Install NodeJS and npm by copying and pasting the following into the terminal: `sudo apt-get install -y curl && curl -sL https://deb.nodesource.com/setup_13.x | sudo -E bash - && sudo apt-get install -y nodejs`
-3. Check that you have successfully installed NodeJS by ensuring that the following command returns "v13.8.0": `node -v`
+3. Check that you have successfully installed NodeJS by ensuring that the following command returns returns a version number e.g.
+   - `node -v`
-4. Check that you have successfully installed npm by ensuring that the following command returns "6.13.6": `npm -v`
+4. Check that you have successfully installed npm by ensuring that the following command returns a version number e.g. "6.13.6"
+   - `npm -v`

 ## On Windows